SAFEHR-data/PIXL/docs/setup/developer.md

 aggregation, e.g. `project_name`.
 It's highly recommended to keep attribute values **low-cardinality** - each distinct combination of attribute values creates a separate time series, so avoid unbounded values like raw IDs or full tracebacks.

+### RabbitMQ queue metrics

+The RabbitMQ Docker image includes a Prometheus endpoint that exposes queue backlog depth metrics.
+We use this to scrape queue depth metrics for each queue in the PIXL RabbitMQ broker, rather than manually defining a metric within PIXL.
+This does, however, require defining a scrape job in the [Prometheus configuration](../../test/prometheus.yaml) of the OTel Collector, although the configuration is fairly minimal.

+Because metrics are scraped from the Prometheus endpoint, they are independent of `OTEL_SDK_DISABLED`.
+This means queue metrics will always be collected whenever something is scraping the endpoint.

+Note, queue depth is per-queue only, and cannot be broken down by project.